NCH-Motion-Laboratory/gaitutils/docs/install.rst

    conda activate gaitutils

 This will activate the environment for the current session only.
 For instructions on how to activate it every time you open the shell, see the Appendix.

 Install viconnexusapi
 ---------------------

 To use gaitutils with Vicon Nexus (version 2.12 and above), you need to install the ``viconnexusapi`` package that comes with Nexus.
 After activating the environment as above, give the following commands:

 ::

    C:\>cd "C:\Program Files (x86)\Vicon\Nexus2.12\SDK\Win64\Python"
    pip install ./viconnexusapi

+The install may sometimes fail due to "Permission denied" or similar error.
+In that case, try to start Anaconda Prompt as superuser.

 Starting the menu
 -----------------